 Pretty much every word Brené Brown has written or uttered is food for the writer’s soul and for the writer’s manuscript (OK, not just a writer, anyone can benefit from her).
 Brené gives us insight into the human condition through her research on shame and vulnerability.
 This book, in particular, makes the list because it defines and gives precise language to our feelings and emotions.
 And writers love nothing more than to be precise about language.

 Each one of these books improved my writing in some way.
-They may not have helped me create a plot or determine the best point of view for my story, but they were integral parts of my writing and personal journeys.
-So much so, that don’t be surprised to see more in-depth discussions of each of these titles in the near future.
+They may not have helped me create a plot or determine the best point of view for my story, but they are integral parts of my writing and personal journey.